Skip to main content

 Late Night

 What’s a vacation without a bit of bar hopping?
-Start at the newest bar in downtown, the Lucky Screw.
+Start at the Lucky Screw.
 Then pay homage to the prohibition era at The 86 Room, where jazz music and moonshine embody speakeasies in every way.
 Finally, round off a night well-spent at the open-air downtown Social House or from one of the scenic rooftop bars.
+Explore more of the newest downtown bars and bites here.

 Has the Downtown Fort Myers River District piqued your curiosity yet?
-Uncover other activities by exploring this eclectic community here
+Find more trip-planning help here.

 day3_ftmyerssanibel_2_sarahleephoto_0545_1026x530.jpg Sidney & Berne Davis Art Center